Icinga/icinga2/doc/03-monitoring-basics.md

 ### Hard and Soft States <a id="hard-soft-states"></a>

-When detecting a problem with a host/service Icinga re-checks the object a number of times (based on the `max_check_attempts` and `retry_interval` settings) before sending notifications.
+When detecting a problem with a host/service, Icinga re-checks the object a number of times (based on the `max_check_attempts` and `retry_interval` settings) before sending notifications.
 This ensures that no unnecessary notifications are sent for transient failures.
 During this time the object is in a `SOFT` state.

-After all re-checks have been executed and the object is still in a non-OK state the host/service switches to a `HARD` state and notifications are sent.
+After all re-checks have been executed and the object is still in a non-OK state, the host/service switches to a `HARD` state and notifications are sent.

   Name        | Description
   ------------|--------------